firebrand_logo_animation_fire_1_1140x456 (1).gif

 1. Class A for Structural Use

 IBC Section 2303.2 covers fire-retardant-treated wood used in structural applications—think roof trusses or framing components.
-These materials must meet the code’s full definition of Fire-Retardant-Treated Wood and pass an ASTM E2768 which is not required for decorative or non-structural applications.
+These materials must meet the code’s full definition of Fire-Retardant-Treated Wood and pass an ASTM E2768 tunnel test (30 minutes).
+This allows for increased structural stability in occupied buildings, which allows occupants longer to exit in case of a fire.

 1. Class A for Interior Finishes

 This requirement is defined in IBC Section 803 and applies to wall and ceiling finishes.
-To qualify, a product must pass the ASTM E84 tunnel test with:
+To qualify, a product must pass the ASTM E84 tunnel test (10 minutes).
+This fire rating is to limit the flame spread and smoke developed inside the rooms allowing occupants more time to exit safely.

 Because veneer-cored hardwood plywood is used decoratively, Columbia’s focus is on the interior finish Class A requirement—where beauty and safety must work together.